drycc/workflow/src/understanding-workflow/components.md

-All of the Workflow components that need to persist data will ship them to the object storage that was configured for the cluster.For example, database ships its WAL files, registry stores Docker images, and slugbuilder stores slugs.
+All of the Workflow components that need to persist data will ship them to the object storage that was configured for the cluster.For example, database ships its WAL files, registry stores Container images, and slugbuilder stores slugs.

 Workflow supports either on or off-cluster storage.
 For production deployments we highly recommend that you configure [off-cluster object storage][configure-objectstorage].